Levonorgestrel/ ethinyl estradiol

 - Bleeding or spotting may occur while taking levonorgestrel/ethinyl estradiol.
 Do not stop taking levonorgestrel/ethinyl estradiol if this occurs.
 If bleeding or spotting continues for more than 7 days or is heavy, contact your doctor.

-- You may experience a delay in being able to become pregnant after stopping levonorgestrel/ethinyl estradiol.
-This effect may be greater in patients who had irregular periods before starting levonorgestrel/ethinyl estradiol.
+- Levonorgestrel/ethinyl estradiol may take time to wear off after your last dose.
+You may not be able to become pregnant for several months after stopping levonorgestrel/ethinyl estradiol.
 Discuss any concerns with your doctor or pharmacist.

-- Lab tests, including breast exams, Pap tests, physicals, and blood pressure, may be performed while you take levonorgestrel/ethinyl estradiol.
+- Lab tests, such as PAP tests, may be performed while you use levonorgestrel/ethinyl estradiol.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: Do not take levonorgestrel/ethinyl estradiol if you are pregnant.
+- PREGNANCY AND BREAST-FEEDING: Do not use levonorgestrel/ethinyl estradiol if you are pregnant.
+Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
 Levonorgestrel/ethinyl estradiol is found in breast milk.
 Do not breast-feed while taking levonorgestrel/ethinyl estradiol.

 Possible side effects of levonorgestrel/ ethinyl estradiol: